-On the contrary, when the shareholders individually seek directors' liability, according to certain case law, the liability is tortious in nature and, as a consequence, the plaintiff is required to prove the directors' negligence or wilful misconduct; the damage individually suffered (not as a consequence of the loss suffered by the company); and causation between the directors' unlawful behaviour and the shareholders' loss.
+However, when the shareholders individually seek directors' liability, according to certain case law, the liability is tortious in nature and, as a consequence, the plaintiff is required to prove the directors' negligence or wilful misconduct; the damage individually suffered (not as a consequence of the loss suffered by the company); and causation between the directors' unlawful behaviour and the shareholders' loss.
+The claim for damages can be raised within five years of the moment in which the unlawful behaviour occurred.